Airplane Coating Automation

 Installation and commissioning

-Cleanroom installation, integration, and startup
+Paint booth installation, integration, and startup

-Production startup and validation
+Production startup and process validation

 Training, handover, ongoing process verification